Skip to main content

 * Perhaps another aspect of what makes reading this book work rather than pleasure is that whenever the author discusses any lifesaving innovation or invention, she also has to obligatorily remind us of how there is always someone, somewhere, who can't take full benefit of it.
 See for example page 112: in the middle of a discussion of the literally miraculous Haber-Bosch nitrogen fixing process which saved billions of people from starvation, the author decides to lecture: "One only needs to look at a typical farmer in an African country south of the Sahara desert to see the tragedy.
 Infertile soils, leached of nutrients from centuries of taking more out with each crop than could be replaced, means low yields, poor diets, and families trapped in an everyday existence of scraping together enough food.
 A few pennies worth of industrially fixed nitrogen would make all the difference, but many farmers cannot afford even that."
 What, exactly, are readers supposed to do with this?
 Should we feel bad?
 Should humans have never invented fixed nitrogen in the first place?
 Should we thank the author for a parenthetical guilt trip and ask for another?

-*Next, the author follows with a discussion of how nitrogen fixing and phosphorus use are ruining our lakes, creating gigantic dead spots in our oceans, and ruining our atmosphere.
+* Next, our author follows with a discussion of how nitrogen fixing and phosphorus use are ruining our lakes, creating gigantic dead spots in our oceans, and ruining our atmosphere.
 But wait a minute: if fixed nitrogen and phosphorus are such bad things, then why also worry about making sure everyone has equal access to it everywhere?
-This is incontinent logic.
+The only thing worse than being lectured and guilt-tripped is being lectured and guilt-tripped with incontinent logic.

 * We see similar logical incontinence with the Green Revolution.
 Here, the syllogism goes something like this: